This page includes guidelines and procedures for Specific Purpose Funds, Internal Reserves, Unidentified Receipts, and Account Code 731200 usage.

 If payments are being made on a per subject or per item basis, regardless of whether an IIA exists, these should be treated as expenses and coded accordingly.

-Funds sent in this manner will not require financial reporting from the recipient, as the categorization of expenses will already be identified at point of processing, and the INSTITUTIONS will be treated as a VENDOR for this type of scenario.
+Funds sent in this manner will not require financial reporting from the recipient, as the categorization of expenses will already be identified at

 This has applicability across all research funds.